dgaydukov/cert-spring5/files/spring5.md

 If you want to have one bean, and you never need original you can remove it from javaconfig, and inject it directly into `ProxyFactoryBean`

 You can also use aspecj annotations, you should first enable them `@EnableAspectJAutoProxy(proxyTargetClass = true)`;
+If you are using `@SpringBootApplication` you don't need to explicitly include `@EnableAspectJAutoProxy`, cause it inside include
+`@EnableAutoConfiguration` which with the help of conditional annotations enables aop.
 `AopAnnotatedAdvice.java`
 ```java
 package com.example.logic.ann.aop;